jjprevite/100-days-of-code/log2.md

 **Thoughts**: -->

+### Day 5: June 9th, 2017

+**Today's Progress**: Coded for 60 minutes.
+Worked on portfolio.
+Structure and layout are complete.

+**Thoughts**: I made all the structural changes (minus a few touch-ups) to my portfolio.
+The next step will be making minor adjustments, adding a blog post page, changing the colors and then adding in my projects.

 ### Day 4: June 8th, 2017

 **Today's Progress**: Coded for 60 minutes.
 3/4ths done with portfolio.
 Worked on adding in jQuery accordian